After6Services/mt-plugin-assetylene/README.md

 # Authorship

-Brad Choate originally created this plugin for Six Apart in December 2008 (version 1.0).
+[Brad Choate](https://bradchoate.com) originally created this plugin for Six Apart in December 2008 (version 1.0).
 Byrne Reese made some updates in May 2009 (version 1.01 and 1.02).
-Since being imported to Github in 2010, Endevver has maintained this plugin with commits from Dan Wolfgang.
-Since 2019, After6 Services has maintained this plugin with commits from Dave Aiello.
+Since being imported to Github in 2010 until 2019, [Endevver](https://endevver.com) maintained this plugin with commits from [Dan Wolfgang](http://danandsherree.com).
+Since 2019, [After6 Services](http://after6services.com) has maintained this plugin with commits from [Dave Aiello](https://twitter.com/daveaiello).

 # Copyright

-Copyright &copy; 2008, Six Apart Ltd. All Rights Reserved.
+Copyright &copy; 2008, [Six Apart Ltd.](https://movabletype.com) All Rights Reserved.
-Copyright &copy; 2010-2019, Endevver, LLC.
+Copyright &copy; 2010-2019, [Endevver LLC](https://endevver.com).
 All Rights Reserved.
-Copryright &copy; 2019-2020, After6 Services LLC.
+Copryright &copy; 2019-2020, [After6 Services LLC](http://after6services.com).
 All Rights Reserved.

 Movable Type is a trademark of Six Apart Ltd.